 Nutritional interventions, such as a low-fat, vegan diet, are described below (see Nutritional Considerations).

-Regular exercise decreases blood estrogen concentrations, which would be expected to decrease the risk of dysmenorrhea.
-The effects of exercise on stress level and on weight are also plausible mechanisms for decreased pain.
-In unblinded trials, women who exercise appear to have less severe menstrual symptoms, compared with women who do not exercise.
+Regular exercise may be helpful.
+In unblinded trials, women who exercise appear to have less severe menstrual symptoms compared with women who do not exercise.
+The regular practice of yoga may also reduce cramps and improve distress.
+Physical activity decreases blood estrogen concentrations, which would be expected to decrease the risk of dysmenorrhea.
+The effects of exercise on stress level and weight are also plausible mechanisms for decreased pain.

 Smoking cessation may be helpful.